 Put free trials to work

 Many major streaming services offer a free trial.
-(Netflix doesn’t.)
-Sign up for a free trial to try before you buy.
+(Netflix and Disney+ don’t.)

-If you’re not one for building personalized playlists, you can listen to free music for months by rotating between free trial possibilities.
+You can also listen to free music for months by rotating between free trials.
 Here’s info for over a year’s worth of free trial options with some of the top music streaming providers:

-- Apple Music – Get your first 3 months free.
+- Apple Music: Get your first 3 months free when you buy an Apple device.

-- Pandora Premium – Unlike the other Pandora plans, the premium plan comes with ad-free personalized music, the ability to search and play what you want, and unlimited skips
+- Pandora Premium – Unlike the free Pandora plan, the premium plan comes with ad-free personalized music, the ability to search and play what you want, and unlimited skips.
+There are often offers for 60 or 90 days free.

-- SiriusXM – You can get 3 months free without even putting down a credit card number when you opt for their Platinum plan.
+- SiriusXM – You can often get 3 months free when you opt for their Platinum plan.

 Pro Tip: Keep track by setting calendar reminders or phone alerts for when your free trials are coming to an end.